 - Oklahoma.
-Online sports bettor Roland Benavides was charged in 2011 and in 2012 received a deferred sentence (which means that if he doesn't violate the terms of his probation, he will likely face no jail time).
+Online sports bettor Roland Benavides was charged in 2011 and in 2012 received a deferred sentence (which means that if he didn't violate the terms of his probation, he would face no jail time).
 (News OK)

 If you do a Google search for "arrested for online gambling", you won't find examples of players being arrested, only operators.
 (Well, maybe you'll find examples well deep into the results, but I couldn't find any on the first few pages.)